nus-cs2103-AY2223S2/ip/docs/README.md

 ### View tasks

-Display all tasks in a list or filter tasks using a keyword.
+Display all tasks in a list or find tasks using a keyword.

 ### Detect duplicates